PowerShell/vscode-powershell/docs/encoding.md

-# Text encoding with PowerShell and VSCode
+# Configuring VSCode and PowerShell to prevent encoding bugs

 ## TL;DR - I have weird `â€“` characters in my script and just want to fix it